KatGia/SQL-basics/README.md

 # SQL-basics for Bioinformatics

-**Authors:** Caterina Giachino and Gabriele Amato.
+**Authors:** Caterina Giachino & Gabriele Amato.
-**Contact:** caterina.giachino@unina.it amatogab@gmail.com.
+**Contact:** caterina.giachino@unina.it | amatogab@gmail.com

-## Introduction: What Is SQL and Why Use It?
+## Introduction to SQL:
+Welcome!
+This repository is a starting point for anyone curious about how SQL can support bioinformatics research.
+Even if you've never written a line of SQL, don’t worry — we’ve got you covered!

 **SQL (Structured Query Language)** is a powerful tool for data analysis, alongside **Python** and **R**.
-Each language has its unique strengths, and the best choice depends on your project's requirements and your personal skills.
+Each language has its unique strengths—while Python and R are widely used for data wrangling and statistical analysis, SQL excels at organizing and querying structured biological data.

-### Examples of using SQL in Bioinformatics: Pancancer Atlas BigQuery Tables
-The PanCancer Atlas project by the Institute for Systems Biology (ISB-CGC) provides an excellent example of how SQL databases can be used to explore large-scale cancer genomics data without downloading massive datasets.

-**Key points:**

-- The PanCancer Atlas data are hosted as BigQuery tables on Google Cloud Platform.

-- These tables faithfully reproduce the original PanCancer Atlas datasets, integrating multiple data types such as DNA mutation status and RNA expression levels.

-- By using SQL queries on these tables, researchers can easily explore and combine complex multi-omics data.

-- This approach allows efficient and flexible data analysis, eliminating the need to download and manage large raw files locally.

-**Example use case:**
-A researcher can write SQL queries to filter patients by mutation status, correlate mutations with gene expression, or retrieve clinical annotations — all directly within the cloud platform.

 ---